samcrow93/Two-Eel-or-not-two-Eel/Data_processing&GL_scripts/README.md

 ```
 This will return a file of all the coverage/depth info per sample concatenated, with the file name in a new column

-c) Next, need to search for samples with very low depth (do this for mito genomes and nuclear chromosomes)
+c) Next, need to search for samples with very low depth (do this for mito genomes and nuclear chromosomes).
 The following code searches for samples with mito genome coverage less than 15x (defined as "mid-coverage" by Watowich et al. 2023)
 ```
 awk '$7 < 15 && /NC_006531.1/' concat_depth.txt | awk '{print $10}' | sort -u > lowmito_samples.txt